A Guide to Selecting Bowls

 The advice most people hear is simple enough: “Try a few and see what feels right.”
 That’s not bad guidance, but it does raise a fair question—what exactly does “right” feel like?

 Then there’s the received wisdom around weight and density.
 You might hear that low-density bowls “run on” further and suit slower greens, while high-density bowls “pull up” sooner and are better for faster surfaces.
 Standard density, meanwhile, is often described as a safe all-round choice.
-Add to that the idea that heavier bowls travel further than lighter ones, and it all becomes rather confusing.
+Add to that suggestions that heavier bowls ‘reach’ further (they don’t) than lighter ones, and it all becomes rather confusing.

 The trouble is, much of this advice—though well intentioned—doesn’t quite hold up.
 So let’s take a closer look at what’s really going on.

-In reality, weight plays a big role in how far you can deliver a bowl, but not in the way you might expect.
-Put simply, a lighter bowl will travel further for the same amount of effort.
-That’s just basic physics.
+When it comes to weight the one thing that matters most is that weight plays a decisive role in how far you can deliver a bowl.
+Put simply, you can send a lighter bowl further than a heavier bowl for the same amount of effort.
+This is just basic physics.

-Imagine a player sending a 2lb 8oz bowl 40 metres using all their strength.
-Swap that for a 2lb 4oz bowl—around 10% lighter—and, with the same effort, it will leave the hand at a higher speed and travel 4 metres further.
+Imagine a player, using all their strength, sending a 2lb 8oz bowl a maximum distance 40 metres.
+Swap that for a 2lb 4oz bowl—around 10% lighter—and, with the same effort, it will travel 4 metres further.

-Myth buster 2: “Heavier bowls run on further”
+Myth buster 2: “Heavier bowls run on, so go further”

-As a bowl travels, it spins—and that spinning motion stores energy.
-Heavier bowls carry more of that rotating energy, so they tend to slow down more gradually at the end of their run.
+And the ‘creeping forward’ is only half the story.
+As a bowl travels, it spins—and that spinning motion stores energy, like a fly-wheel.
+Heavier bowls carry more of that energy, which is why they will slow down more gradually at the end of their run.
 That’s what we notice.

-So, while heavier bowls may run on further at the end of their journey, in practice, they don’t offer a real distance advantage.
+Heavier bowls may run on further at the end of their journey, but they don’t offer a distance advantage.

 Myth buster 3: “Density affects how far a bowl runs”

-Myth buster 4: “If you can hold it upside down, it fits”
+Myth buster 4: “If you can hold it upside down without dropping, it fits”

 That’s a start—but it’s not the full picture.

-In real conditions—cold, wet, or having to send long distances on heavy greens — you’ll need a much more secure grip than that.
+In real world conditions—cold, wet, or having to send long distances on heavy greens — you’ll need a much more secure grip than that.
 The key factor here is size, not weight.
-And a secure grip is critical to retaining accuracy when you are bowling with a lot of speed and effort.
+And a secure grip is critical to retaining accuracy when you are bowling, especially when bowling longer distances.

 A well-fitting bowl should feel comfortable and secure in all conditions.
 Shape and grip patterns can also help, these vary from make to make.
 In general, though, it’s often better to err slightly on the smaller side than go too large.